 The Company is authorized to issue up to 40,000,000 shares of Common Stock, par value \$0.01 per share.
-As of July 24, 1997, the Company had 17,778,731 shares outstanding and 6,103,600 shares of Common Stock reserved for issuance under the ESP Plan and the Company's 401(k) Plan and upon exercise of options granted pursuant to the Employee Stock Option Plan and the Director Stock shares of Common Stock will be reserved for Option Plan.
-An additional issuance upon the exercise of the Warrants issued in this Offering at \$ share.
-An additional 1,624,275 shares of Common Stock may be issued pursuant to the Soros/Chatterjee Warrants assuming such warrants were exercised on July 14, 1997.
+As of June 15, 1997, the Company had 17,778,731 shares outstanding and 2,028,600 shares of Common Stock reserved for issuance upon exercise of options granted pursuant to the Employee Stock Option Plan and the Director Stock Option Plan.
+If the Employee Stock Option Plan is amended as provided herein and the ESP Plan is adopted, the Company will have an additional 4,000,000 shares of Common Stock reserved for issuance under such plans.
+An additional shares of Common Stock will be reserved for issuance upon the exercise of the Warrants issued in this Offering at \$ share.
+An additional 1,624,275 shares of Common Stock may be issued pursuant to the Soros/Chatterjee Warrants assuming such warrants were exercised on July 11, 1997.
 The actual number of shares of Common Stock issuable under the Soros/Chatterjee Warrants will be up to 624,275 shares, plus an indeterminate number of shares of Common Stock having a fair market value of \$10 million as of the date of exercise.
 Holders of shares of Common Stock are entitled to one vote per share on all matters to be voted upon by the stockholders.
 Subject to such preferential rights of the issued and outstanding Series A Stock more particularly described below, and such preferential rights as the Company's Board of Directors may grant in connection with future issuances of Preferred Stock, holders of shares of Common Stock are entitled to receive such dividends as the Board of Directors may declare in its discretion out of funds legally available therefor.
 In the event of a liquidation, dissolution or winding up of the Company, after payment of liabilities and any liquidation preference on any shares of Preferred Stock then outstanding, the holders of shares of Common Stock are entitled to a distribution of any remaining assets of the Company.
 Holders of shares of Common Stock have no cumulative voting or preemptive rights.
 All outstanding shares of Common Stock are, and the shares of Common Stock offered hereby, when issued and paid for, will be, fully paid and nonassessable.